-He addressed himself politely to an old lady with white hair and pink cheeks who seemed to be the only human being in sight.
-'Excuse me, m'am, but could you tell me where to find Blenheim Close?'
+He addressed himself politely to an old lady with white hair

+and pink cheeks who seemed to be the only human being in sight.

+'Excuse me, m'am, but could you tell me where to fuxl Blenheim Close?'

 The old lady considered him for a moment.
 He had just begun to wonder if she was deaf, and had prepared himself to repeat his demand in a louder voice, when she spoke.

-'Along here to the right, then turn left, second to the right again, and straight on.
-What number do you want?'
-'No. 16.'
+- 'Along here to the right, then turn left, second to the right again, and straight on.
+What number do you want?' - 'No. 16.'
 He consulted a small piece of paper.
-'Gladys Dixon.'
-'That's right,' said the old lady.
+'Gladys Dixon.' - 'That's right,' said the old lady.
 'But I believe she works at the Hellingforth Studios.
 In the canteen.
-You'll find her there if you want her.'
-'She didn't turn up this morning,' explained the young man.
-'I want to get hold of her to come up to Gossington Hall.
-We're very shorthanded there today.'
-'Of course,' said the old lady.
-'The butler was shot last night, wasn't he?'
-The young man was slightly staggered by this reply.

-'I guess news gets round pretty quickly in these parts,' he said.
+You'll £md her there if you want her.' - 'She didn't turn up this morning,' explained the young man. - 'I want to get hold of her to come up to Gossington Hall.
+We're very shorthanded there today.' - 'Of course,' said the old lady.
+'The butler was shot last night, wasn't he?' - The young man was slightly staggered by this reply. - 'I guess news gets round pretty quickly in these parts,' he said. - 'It does indeed,' said the old lady.
+'Mr Rudd's secretary died of some kind of seizure yesterday, too, I understand.'
+She shook her head.
+'Terrible.
+Quite terrible.
+What are we coming to?'